Trends & Analysis

 For a number of years, WMC submitted annual Medicare cost reports to the Health Care Financing Administration (“HCFA”) (and later to the Centers for Medicare and Medicaid Services (“CMS”)), reflecting certain costs, referred to as Direct Graduate Medical Education (“DGME”) and Indirect Medical Education (“IME”) costs, associated with its residency and fellowship programs.
 WMC failed to carve out costs for time spent by residents and fellows at other hospitals or at non-hospital settings.
 By failing to properly exclude these costs from its cost reports, the government argued that WMC improperly inflated Medicare reimbursement for DGME and IME, and as a result, violated, inter alia, the FCA.

 Current Status: On May 14, 2015, the case was settled for $18,800,000, with the relator’s estate receiving a $3,713,000 share.
-The relator, Dan Bisk, died in 2009 from injuries sustained in the crash of a small airplane he was piloting.
+The relator, Dan Bisk, died in 2009 from injuries sustained in the crash of a small airplane on which he was a passenger.
 All other claims were dismissed, including claims made under New York State law.

 Reasons to Watch: While this case provides a number of examples of non-compliant arrangements, it also underscores the crucial need for hospitals to maintain a culture of compliance.
 The relator’s complaint paints a damaging picture of WMC’s handling of repeated warnings by relator.
 Individuals at all levels of WMC’s leadership, including the CEO, were allegedly complicit in marginalizing the relator’s standing within the ― eventually terminating him, and denying him his severance.
 The case is also a reminder of the care that hospitals should take in preparing the cost reports associated with their residency and fellowship programs.